 Moreover, despite the supposed limited liability that Brazilian companies offer, there are Brazilian laws that allow courts to hold shareholders liable for the company’s liabilities (note, however, that the Law of Economic Freedom which became law on September 2019 has provided greater protection to shareholders).

 Registering new legal entities that do not hold substantial assets to act as vehicles for holding the Brazilian shares is often a valid strategy to minimise the risks involved in the Brazilian venture.

 4. Have you selected a Brazilian resident to hold a power of attorney for the foreign shareholders of the Brazilian company?

-All foreign shareholders of companies registered in Brazil must appoint a person to act as their attorney.
+All foreign shareholders of companies registered in Brazil must appoint a person to hold their power of attorney.
 The individual must permanently reside in Brazil and have the powers to:

 - be served on behalf of the foreign shareholder; and

 - “manage the entity’s assets and rights in Brazil”.